 As your dog crosses into his golden years, keep an eye out for these signs, and remember to take him for regular checkups.
 Most vets recommend twice yearly visits for senior dogs so they can do a thorough physical exam and blood work to help detect changes in organ function or other internal issues.
 They can also make recommendations when it comes to senior dogs and nutrition and evaluate which symptoms and signs may benefit from a change in diet.

-What Are the Differences Between Senior Dog Food vs. Regular?
+Differences Between Senior Dog Food vs. Regular?

 Is there a difference between senior dog food, regular adult dog food, and food labeled "all life stages" or "multi-stage"?
 Not necessarily.
 In fact, some food products might be identical and only market differently; that is, only the packaging changes.
 "There's no regulation of dog foods claiming to cater to seniors, which is why there's so much confusion on the topic," says Shmalberg.